Best Beach Chair 2025

 Setup/Pack Down focuses on how easy it is to set up a beach chair, how large it opens to, then how easy it is to pack away and how small its packed size is.

 Most chairs are really simple to set up, so there's not a huge amount of difference here between the ratings.
 Usually non-reclining chairs are slightly easier to set up.
 It’s best to get a reclinable chair that has something to keep it in place, like the GCI Outdoors Backpack.
 The Tommy Bahama is quite complex to set up for a beach chair, requiring different stages of clips and openings which can be annoying.
 The Kijaro Beach ranks highest here, with a smooth open and close with its folding design.
+The Utopia chair folds flat, but make sure you clip it into place when moving it around.

 Portability